 So, let’s get started.
 Chip Carving is not limited to any specific definition.
 To be honest, I learned it after breaking the so-called rules.
 But, it will take a long way for you to become a professional if you follow my path of breaking rules.
 So, instead, learn from my experiences and follow a somewhat easy process to get you right there!

 Always think of the task as your initial project in woodcarving.
-This is what I was passionate about and started with making intricate details, mostly on basswood, and became happy about seeing my success after some time.
+This is what I was passionate about and started with making intricate details (that might use some sanding to get perfect), mostly on basswood, and became happy about seeing my success after some time.
+BeaverCraft Wood Carving Tools can help you with this.
 It’s not going to be perfect, especially when you are beginning, so ignore the limitations and proceed with the flow.
+Wood glue is a helpful tool for you to work with your patterns and be thorough with them.
 In this article, we’ll start by learning about the concept and then, graduate on buying the best chip carving tools.
+Chisels can also come in handy.

 I would also like to mention the chip carving photo gallery with finished projects contained in this article as an extended help from my side.